pallets/click/docs/arguments.rst

 the lazy mode should really only be disabled if the developer is 100% sure that this is intended behavior.

+Forcing on lazy mode is also very useful to avoid resource handling confusion.
+If a file is opened in lazy mode it will get a ``close_intelligently`` method that can help you figuring out if the file needs closing or not.
+This is not needed for parameters, but it is necessary for manually prompting with the :func:`prompt` function as you do not know if a stream like stdout was openend (which was already open before) or a real file that needs closing.

 Environment Variables
 ---------------------